gluwa/creditcoin3/attestor_zombienet/Readme.md

 By default committee set size is set to 3.
 This is the number of attestors needed in order to reach majority on a voting round to include a new attestation.

 To increase this number you can use the polkadotjs UI and connect to one of the nodes.
-Navigate to extrisnics, select attestor pallet and select the `setComitteeSetSize` extrinsic.
+Navigate to extrisnics, select attestor pallet and select the `setCommitteeSetSize` extrinsic.
 You can set the number of attestors needed to reach majority here.

 ## Increase max attestors